poult-lab/daily-word/english_words_ learning.md

 [n] The ship hit a sandbank.

 "A sandbank is a bank of sand below the surface of the sea or a river."

+#### 07/22.01

+01.sack /sæk/

+[v] Zelensky sacks Ukraine's top army commander after days of protests.

+"to dismiss sb from a job." -fire-

+#### 07/24.04

+01.monsoon [ˌmɒnˈsuːn]  [ˌmɑːnˈsuːn]

+[noun] ...the end of the monsoon./Monsoon to end early next week, heat wave to follow.

+"a period of heavy rain in summer in S Asia; the rain that falls during this period"

+02.evaporate /ɪˈvæpəreɪt/

+[v] If I fill a bucket with water, I KNOW that some of that water is evaporating.

+"if a liquid evaporates or if sth evaporates it, it changes into a gas, especially steam"

+[v] Letting $100 evaporate to save $20 would be a bad trade.

+"something valuable disappearing gradually and without you noticing, usually because you failed to act."

+03.rebuke /rɪˈbjuːk/

+[v] The company was publicly rebuked for having neglected safety procedures.

+"to speak severely to sb because they have done sth wrong" [n] Trump’s new global tariff draws rebukes from trade partners over forced-labor justification.

+"Rebuke is also a noun."

+04.justification  [ˌdʒʌstɪfɪˈkeɪʃn]

+[noun] I can see no possible justification for any further tax increases.

+"a good reason why sth exists or is done"

+#### 07/25.05

+01.knock /nɑːk/

+[n] *The number one knock* on LeBron for older guys like myself has *always* been, “Yo, man, you *always stacking your team*.

+"If someone receives a knock, they have an unpleasant experience which prevents them from achieving something or which causes them to change their attitudes or plans."

+02.stack [stæk]

+[n] a stack of books.

+"a pile of sth, usually neatly arranged"

+[n] "a way of storing information in a computer in which the most recently stored item is the first to be retrieved (= found or got back)"

+[v] "to arrange objects neatly in a pile; to be arranged in this way"

+[v] If someone in authority stacks an organization or body, they fill it with their own supporters so that the decisions it makes will be the ones they want it to make./He stacked in Miami.
+He stacked in Cleveland.
+He stacked in LA.
+Now he’s stacking it in Philly.
+So that to me, I’m going to still have the same criticism I’ve always had.

+"If someone in authority stacks an organization or body, they fill it with their own supporters so that the decisions it makes will be the ones they want it to make."

+03.pact /pækt/

+[n] a non-aggression pact.

+"a formal agreement between two or more people, groups or countries, especially one in which they agree to help each other"

+04.it struck a pact

+[phrase] Samsung Electronics said on Saturday it struck a pact with U.S. chip designer [Broadcom](https://www.cnbc.com/quotes/AVGO/) to widen cooperation across ⁠memory chips, contract chip making and advanced packaging envisaged to exceed $200 billion until 2030.

+05.envisage /ɪnˈvɪzɪdʒ/

+[v] What level of profit do you envisage?

+"to imagine what will happen in the future"

+#### 07/28.03

+01.sinner /ˈsɪnər/

+[n] "a person who sins (without repenting)"

+02.sin  [sɪn]

+[noun] to commit a sin.

+"an offence against God or against a religious or moral law"

+[v] Forgive me, Lord, for I have sinned. "to break a religious or moral law"

+03.repent /rɪˈpent/

+[v] God welcomes the sinner who repents.

+"to feel and show that you are sorry for sth bad or wrong that you have done"

+#### 07/31.01

+01.disarm /dɪsˈɑːrm/

+[v] Hamas says it agrees to disarm in Gaza after Trump announces Board of Peace plan, with Israel yet to comment.

+"to take a weapon or weapons away from sb"

+#### 08/01.02

+01.faint /feɪnt/

+[adj] a faint glow/glimmer/light.

+“that cannot be clearly seen, heard or smelt

+[adj] There is still a faint hope that she may be cured.

+"very small; possible but unlikely" -slight-

+[adj] a faint show of resistance.

+"not enthusiastic"

+[v] Suddenly the woman in front of me fainted.

+"to become unconscious when not enough blood is going to your brain, usually because of the heat, a shock, etc." -pass out-

+[n] He fell to the ground in a dead faint.

+"the state of becoming unconscious"

+02.pass out

+[v] how did you make niece pass out.

+"If you pass out, you faint or collapse."

+> "Pass out" and "faint" both mean losing consciousness temporarily due to a drop in blood flow to the brain.
+While "faint" is the specific medical term (syncope) for a brief, reflex-driven blackout, "pass out" is a casual everyday phrase that can also mean falling asleep or blacking out from heavy drinking.
+>

+#### 08/02.02

+01.anomalous /əˈnɑːmələs/

+[adj] Breakdown of anomalous age values by source dataset.

+"different from what is normal or expected"

+02.collusion /kəˈluːʒn/

+[n] The AAAI-27 organizing committee stated it has received reports of potential attempts to collude during the reviewer bidding process.

+"secret agreement especially in order to do sth dishonest or to trick people"

+#### 08/03.04

+01.perimeter /pəˈrɪmɪtər/

+[n] Guards patrol the perimeter of the estate.

+"the outside edge of an area of land"

+02.patrol /pəˈtroʊl/

+[n] Security guards make regular patrols at night.

+"the act of going to different parts of a building, an area, etc. to make sure that there is no trouble or crime"

+[v] Troops patrolled the border day and night.

+"to go around an area or a building at regular times to check that it is safe and that there is no trouble"

+03.perimeters of a deal

+[phrase] "The phrase "perimeters of a deal" (often a slight misstatement or variation of "parameters of a deal") refers to the outer boundaries, basic framework, general terms, or core limits that shape an agreement.
+It sets what is included, what is excluded, and the conditions within which both sides agree to negotiate."

+04.call off /kɔːl ɔːf/

+[pv] Oil drops over 4% after Trump calls off planned strike on Iran.

+"If you call off an event that has been planned, you cancel it. "

+You can use them mostly interchangeably when referring to plans:

+> We need to [call off | cancel] our trip.
+It's going to be Alice's birthday that weekend.

+Sometimes using *call off* when talking about plans carried out by someone or something is better than *cancel*.
+Otherwise it could sound like you're talking about the wrong thing:

+> Call off the guard dogs.

+is correct and means "stop the plan to use the guard dogs", but

+> Cancel the guard dogs.

+makes it somewhat ambiguous about whether you mean "don't buy more guard dogs", "kill the guard dogs", or "stop the plan to use the guard dogs".

+A new meaning that has recently circulated for *cancel* is causing someone to lose prestige, status, or visibility through public shaming of their actions or opinions:

+> The once-respected doctor was cancelled on social media for claiming that cancer was made up by the government as a form of mind control.

+> Cancel the guard dogs.

+When using "cancel" about a living thing like this, it can also be slang for *kill* so definitely not a good idea to say this lol

+#### 08/05.02

+01.hover /ˈhʌvər/

+[v] The man moves away from the drone hovering above, before it chases him as he runs around a white van.

+"to stay in the air in one place"

+02.swoop

+#### 08/07.02

+01.residue /ˈrezɪduː/

+[n] Food residue and tiny crumbs easily attract mice.

+"a small amount of sth that remains at the end of a process"

+02.crumb /krʌm/

+[n] She stood up and brushed the crumbs from her sweater.

+"a very small piece of food, especially of bread or cake, that has fallen off a larger piece"

+[n] a few crumbs of useful information.

+"a small piece or amount"

+#### 08/17

+01.fertility  [fə(r)ˈtɪləti]

+[noun] The total fertility rate is expected to drop to as low as 0.7 this year./‘Spermageddon’: what’s going on with male fertility?

+"the state of being fertile"

+02.transfusion /trænsˈfjuːʒn/

+[n] {blood transfusion} Wearing loose cotton boxer shorts.
+Icing your testicles.
+Doing blood transfusions to ‘clean’ your body of microplastics.

+03.Spermageddon

+[n] sperm +  armageddon.

+04.jaywalk /ˈdʒeɪwɔːk/

+[v] Jaywalking or walking on roadways is illegal, and operators of these robots who violate the regulations will be fined 30,000 won ($23).

+"to walk along or across a street illegally or without paying attention to the traffic"/

+"cross the road at a red light"